c-blake/nio/db-bench.md

 paged in.
 The fact that all pagefaults are minor tells us this was DRAM only.
 The fact that there were 12329 (\*4=49316) and not 783212 (./4=195803) tells us
 the kernel was paging in about 4 pages at a time.
-That might be boostable with some `madvise` calls and is definitely boostable with Huge Page TLBs, probably down to 80 ms.
+That might be boostable with `madvise` and is definitely boostable with Huge Page TLBs, likely down to 80 ms.

 As is, we get `390*2/.12=~6.5 GB/s` bandwidth on an i7-6700k that can do about 35 GB/s single core with 65ns latency.
 So, this can likely be sped up a bit